Online State Authorization

 Courses and programs incorporating a “field experience” are covered by the provisions of SARA.
 Under SARA a “field experience” means a student learning experience under the oversight of a supervisor, mentor, faculty member or other qualified professional, located in the host state, who has a direct or indirect reporting responsibility to the institution where the student is enrolled, whether or not credit is granted.
 Examples include practicum and internships.

-Johnson C. Smith University currently does not have degree programs that lead to professional licensure.
+Under NC-SARA guidelines, Johnson C. University discloses that it does not offer any entirely (or substantially) online programs that lead to professional licensure.

 Online Degree Complaint Process

 Johnson C. Smith University (JCSU) has established student grievance policies and procedures to provide a method for aggrieved students to express substantive complaints about University administration and staff members and have them resolved in a timely manner.
 This complaint process for courses taken in online programs mirrors the onsite academic complaints and are described below and are available in the JCSU Written Student Grievance Policy as outlined in the University Catalog (p.
 319).

 In the event of a grievance regarding an Academic issue, the aggrieved student must initiate the process.

 • This requires bringing the grievance to the person against whom it is being made, such as instructor, staff person or administrator.
 If the grievance is resolved at this time, no further action is needed but both student and respondent should keep a record of the complaint with copies forwarded to the Council of Deans.

 • If the grievance is not resolved, the student is entitled to bring the concern to the supervisor of the person against whom the complaint is being made, such as a Department Chair.
 If the grievance is resolved with this person, no further action is needed but student and both respondents should keep a record, and the person against whom the complaint was made should be informed of the resolution, with copies forwarded to the Council of Deans.